-PC security: How to protect computers from hackers, viruses, Trojans, malware, phishing scams, etc.
+PC security: How to protect computers from hackers, ransomware, viruses, Trojans, malware, phishing scams, etc.

 By reading this article all the way through, you will be provided with all of the information you need to keep your personal information and your desktop and laptop computers secure.